If you’re aged 62 or older and own your home outright, or owe very little on it, you can tap some of that equity with a

 Under a reverse mortgage, you still own your home and get to live in it (the lender simply has a lien on the property that is used to secure the mortgage.).
 There’s no repayment until your home is no longer your primary residence.
 But when you move out or pass away, the loan must be repaid.
 Often, that means selling the home.

 Take note that you are still responsible for property taxes and insurance.
 And you will owe more over time, since interest on the cash payments to you will be added to the loan balance.

 Reverse mortgages have become attractive to many retirees.
 Indeed, there are periodic advertising campaigns touting their benefits.
-However, they may not be ideal for everyone.
+However, they can be complicated and may not be ideal for everyone.

 Reverse mortgages come in three forms with varying levels of cost: